REbuild

 Burnout in nursing is often framed as an individual problem — something to manage, recover from, or push through.
 But many nurses recognize that what they are experiencing goes deeper than exhaustion alone.

-REbuild exists to help nurses understand burnout and moral injury within the context of the systems they work in.
+REbuild supports nurses in repairing professional coherence, integrating what they’ve lived through, and restoring confidence and identity — not just understanding how strain occurred.
 Chronic understaffing, productivity pressures, ethical constraints, and misaligned incentives shape not only how care is delivered, but how nurses experience themselves within their roles.

 This phase creates space to examine those realities without assigning blame — to yourself or to colleagues — and without rushing toward solutions before clarity is restored.